BMS Building Management System: The Essential Guide

 Sensors: The Eyes and Ears

 A network of sensors are strategically placed throughout the building, constantly gathering information about the environment.
-These sensors act as the "eyes and ears" of the BMS, monitoring everything from temperature and humidity to occupancy and light levels.
-This data provides the foundation for intelligent automation and control.
+These sensors act as the “eyes and ears” of the BMS, monitoring everything from temperature and humidity to occupancy and light levels.
+The information collected is known as sensor data, which provides the foundation for intelligent automation and control by supplying the controllers with the necessary input for decision-making.

 Controllers: The Brain

-The controllers are the "brains" of the operation, processing the information gathered by the sensors and making decisions based on pre-programmed parameters or user input.
+The controllers are the “brains” of the operation, processing the sensor data gathered by the sensors and making decisions based on pre-programmed parameters or user input.
 They act as the central command, sending signals to various building systems to adjust settings and optimise performance.

 User Interface: Your Control Panel